Why Winter is a Good Time to Sell Your Home

 4. Your realtor is more available.

-When there are less properties on the market, your realtor is going to be more available to you.
+When there are fewer properties on the market, your realtor is going to be more available to you.
 He or she will have more time and energy to devote to you during this extremely important step in your life.
 If you wait to list until spring, you will have a lot more competition for your realtor’s time.

 5. Job relocations happen in January.
 When companies relocate employees, they usually do it during Q1.